Azure/AzureStack-Tools/Syndication/readme.md

 Description: Specify the Subscription ID for the Authentication when having multiple subscriptions

+##Importing into Azure Stack
-Once the download has been transferred to a machine that can access Azure Stack, you need to import it.
+Once the download has been transferred to a machine that can access Azure Stack, you need to import the VHD and publish the Gallery Item.
-You can use the Portal or PowerShell.

 ## Importing the VHD

-https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-add-vm-image
+You can use the Portal or PowerShell. https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-add-vm-image

 ## Publishing the Gallery Item
+You need to use PowerShell
 https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-and-publish-marketplace-item